thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 4.0mm at the top level to an axial length of 0.5 mm and lateral width of 2.2mm at the bottom level.
 There was no block overlap.
-Although the time-bandwidth product of the windows used in this algorithm was small, the multi-resolution techniques along with peak-hopping and signal stretching avoids errors observed in algorithms without these features.
+Although the time-bandwidth product of the windows used in this algorithm was small, the multi-resolution techniques along with false-peak and signal stretching avoids errors observed in algorithms without these features.

-To remove peak-hopping tracking errors, displacements with strains greater than 15% magnitude were replaced with linearly interpolated values from outside the erroneous region.
+To remove false-peak tracking errors, displacements with strains greater than 15% magnitude were replaced with linearly interpolated values from outside the erroneous region.
 To improve correlation, matching-blocks at lower levels were compressed according to the strain estimated at the previous level